 - 1. Steel spikes are NOT ALLOWED!
 Any player actively listed in the lineup found wearing steel spike shoes, shall change them immediately before the player can continue to participate in the game. - 2.
 All players shall wear baseball caps with the exception of the catcher, who must wear a full plastic cap along with a catcher's mask. - 3.
 Players shall wear a full protective helmet while batting and running the bases.
 (This means a helmet equipped with earflaps). - 4.
-The official ball for the Peanut League will be determined each year at the Officer's, Commissioner's, and Director's Meeting.
+The official ball for the Peewee League will be determined each year at the Officer's, Director's, and Commissioner's Meeting.
 1 (one) dozen balls are supplied with each team entry.
 See the General Commissioner to purchase additional balls from MCYS inventory, or to obtain the official ball make and model for purchase elsewhere. - 5.
-The use of the aluminum bat is legal, however, if used, it must be intact.
-Any change in the basic form of the bat causes it to be outlawed. - III.
-ROSTERS (PLAYERS RESTRICTIONS) (Many changes to this section have occurred for 2025, that are not identified in bold block font or struck out ... rules in this section with multiple changes from 2024 will be simply highlighted and need to be reviewed carefully). - 1.
-To be eligible to play in the Peanut League, a player may not reach his/her 9th (ninth) birthday before June 1st of the current year.
+Bat specifications: